bryanwweber/bryanwweber.github.io/content/pages/resume.md

 ---

-Core Developer & Steering Committee Member, Cantera Project, 2014-Present
+Core Developer & Steering Committee Member, [Cantera Project](https://cantera.org), 2014--Present

 - Developed and automated build of Conda and PyPI packages for the C-extension, downloaded 140,000+ times in 5+ years
 - Maintain SCons-based build system for macOS, Linux, and Windows, supporting GCC, Clang, MSVC, and MinGW compilers